mcmc101001/StudyStash/README.md

 At the API level, we used Zod to validate the request body at runtime to ensure that the data sent by the user is of the correct type, as well as to extend the benefits of Typescript to the API level.

 ## User experience

+### Interactive UI elements

+All interactive UI elements demonstrate their interactivity through hover effects, animations and cursor changes, to intuitively express their interactivity to the user.

 ### Instant feedback